reinvantveer/reinvantveer.github.io/_posts/2022-01-29-easier-operator.md

 the data to.
 It has been working very nicely, and we created an operator and accompanying "custom resource definition" that allowed us to describe a dataset ingestion operation, which worked very well for us.

-Then, we started looking into Argo Events.
+Then, we started looking into [Argo Events](https://argoproj.github.io/argo-events/).
 It's a great system for letting other infrastructure components know that some state changes occurred, such as completing the ingestion of a data set.
 Argo Events has a fantastic set of sources that it can listen to, and if that isn't enough you can even define your own.
-Argo Events splits event handling into constituent parts:
+Argo Events splits event handling into nicely and cleanly separated parts with each its own responsibilities:

 - an [EventBus](https://argoproj.github.io/argo-events/concepts/eventbus/), which will keep event messages until handled,
 - an [EventSource](https://argoproj.github.io/argo-events/concepts/event_source/), which will put a message on an event bus for a particular state change,
 - a [Sensor](https://argoproj.github.io/argo-events/concepts/sensor/), which will listen on the event bus for particular messages and translate these into actions

 This system alone is a very nice message bus that you may compare with products like [RabbitMQ](https://www.rabbitmq.com/) (with which I had favourable experience) and [Kafka](https://kafka.apache.org/) (with which I have no experience).
 The big difference is that Argo Events is, like all Argo ecosystem products, built to work with Kubernetes.
-This means that it is much more "cloud native".
+This means that it is probably more "cloud native" than other event handling systems.

 One thing that struck me is that EventSources can put a message on the bus on the creation, change or deletion of _any_ resource kind in the cluster.
 Sounds familiar?
 It's exactly the same role as the main responsibility of